ethereumjs/ethereumjs-monorepo/packages/client/README.md

 npm run client:start
 ```

-And pass in CLI paramters like:
+And pass in CLI parameters like:

 ```shell
 # npm installation